 This Maldives snorkeling resort is a large island by Maldives standards and there is reef you can snorkel around most of it.
 There are 10 trails through the shallow lagoon reef to the outer edge all around the island.
 They are marked by orange buoys on the outer reef edge.
 We have numbered the buoys 1-10 on the map below.
 The outside of the reef often has currents, but in our experience they are generally not too strong to swim against if you are wearing fins, but you do need to know how to read them.

 The inner lagoon of the reef, near the beach, is shallow, really too shallow to snorkel at low tide without damaging corals at this Maldives snorkeling resort.
 You have to stay along the inner edge of the corals and you don't really see much.
-But, if you can catch it at high tide, you can swim over the top and you will be in some very healthy and alive shallow coral reef.
-You will see Staghorn galore, and many other corals.
+But, if you can catch it at high tide, you can swim over the top.
+There was lots of Staghorn, and many other corals, though there was some bleaching in progress.
 While there are fish in this shallow reef, they are not in the massive numbers and variety you see on the outside edge of the reef.

 The lagoon area in the northeast of the island, north of the Asian Wok Restaurant, has a nice area to snorkel through at high tide.
 The farther east you get, the shallower it is, but there is plenty to see closer to buoy trail 4.